cyberhardt/aria2setup/README.md

 -

-Download Accelerator function won't significantly improve download speeds in sites whose speeds are unlimited, such as Pixeldrain.
+NOTE: Download Accelerator function won't significantly improve download speeds in sites whose speeds are unlimited, such as Pixeldrain.